aarora79/qr-code-scanner/README.md

-# qr-code-scanner
+# QR code scanner with AWS Lambda

-Lambda function for collecting data from a QR code and storing it in S3
+Lambda function for collecting data from a QR code and storing it in S3.